48774861/Network-Automation-Configuration-Simulation-using-Python-and-NAPALM/README.md

-# Network-Automation-Configuration-Simulation-using-Python-and-NAPALM
+# Network Automation Configuration Simulation using Python and NAPALM
 A Python simulation of network automation tasks like configuration management, device provisioning, and report generation based on the NAPALM network automation framework.
+The Jupyter Notebook reads in your defined network configurations based on a JSON file, builds the network based on what it reads, and can be checked with pings to see if the network has been properly configured.
+A built-in report generator is included, which outputs which connections have been properly configured.